 Note About Length of Maternity Confinements: An eligible female, and her newborn, are entitled to at least 48 hours of inpatient hospital care following a vaginal delivery and at least 96 hours of inpatient hospital care following a Caesarean section.
 However, the attending provider may, after consulting with the mother, discharge the mother and newborn earlier than 48 hours following a vaginal delivery or 96 hours following a Cesarean section.
-Pre-certification is required for inpatient hospital care lasting longer than 48 hours following a vaginal delivery and longer than 96 hours following a Caesarean section.
+Pre-certification is required for inpatient hospital care lasting longer than 48 hours following a vaginal delivery and 8 hours following a vaginal delivery or 96 hours following a vaginal delivery and 96 hours following a vaginal delivery and 10 hours following a vaginal delivery and 96 hours following a vaginal delivery and 10 hour hours following a Caesarean section.
 Benefits are payable for the covered medical expenses incurred by an eligible female during the prescribed time periods, subject to the applicable deductibles, co-insurance, and maximum benefits shown on the Schedule of Benefits.

 - 23. Vasectomies and other sterilization procedures for employees and dependent spouses.
 Reversal procedures are not covered. - 24.
 Certain infertility-related services, diagnostic testing to determine the cause of a person's infertility, and surgical or medical treatment to treat the underlying medical cause of infertility.
-Services to promote conception, including but not limited to the following, are covered ONLY through the Plan's service provider, Progyny: a) hormone therapy; b) artificial intrauterine insemination; or c) the implanting of a fertilized egg, gamete, or zygote by any means, including but not limited to in vitro fertilization, gamete intrafallopian transfer, or zygote intrafallopian transfer. - 25.
-Obstructive sleep apnea treatment. - 26.
-Medically necessary orthoptics or vision training (lifetime limit of 20 sessions). - 27.
+Services to promote conception, including but not limited to the following, are covered ONLY through the Plan's service provider, Progyny: a) hormone therapy; b) artificial intrauterine insemination; or c) the implanting of a fertilized egg, gamete, or zygote by any means, including but not limited to in vitro fertilization, gamete intrafallopian transfer, or zygote intrafallopian transfer.

+25. Obstructive sleep apnea treatment.

+- 26. Medically necessary orthoptics or vision training (lifetime limit of 20 sessions). - 27.
 Hearing aids, including their fitting by a licensed professional (limited to \$4,000 every three (3) years). - 28.
 Cochlear implants when medically necessary and appropriate for a person with severe-to-profound sensorineural hearing impairment who can obtain limited benefit from a conventional hearing aid (up to one per person, per lifetime). - 29.
-Organ/tissue/bone marrow transplants as described in the Benefits for Transplants section on page 36. - 30.
+Organ/tissue/bone marrow transplants as described in the Benefits for Transplants section on page 43. - 30.
 Home healthcare up to 120 visits per calendar year (a visit consists of up to four hours of care) for part-time or intermittent nursing care provided by a home health agency, subject to all the following requirements: - a.
 The services and supplies must be provided by or through a home health agency as defined in the Definitions section. - b.
 The program of home nursing care must be established and approved in writing by the patient's doctor within seven days after the start of care. - c.
 The doctor must certify that proper and medically necessary treatment of the patient's condition would require hospital confinement in the absence of the services and supplies provided as part of the program of home nursing care. - d.
 Covered home healthcare services The following services are covered by the Plan: - Visits by an RN, LPN, or home health nursing aide when rendered under the direct supervision of an RN. - Visits by a licensed physical, occupational, speech, or respiratory therapist.
 These visits will count towards therapy limits for the calendar year and will only be covered if you meet home-bound status. - Visits by a licensed medical social services worker when medically necessary. - Nutritional guidance when medically necessary. - Administration of prescribed drugs. - Home oxygen and related supplies.